mariuslevraidevrai/Atom/README.md

-# Atom ⚛️Atom is an open source OS simulation in pure python
+# ⚛️Atom is an open source OS simulation in pure python
 # Requirements
 -x86_64 bit CPU